garygriswold/Bible.js/Docs/Release_2.x/AudioPlayer_TestPlan.md

 NOT IMPLEMENTED: 8.
 UI Text Cursor - While Audio play, the App will do an animated scroll of the text verse by verse for those Audio Bibles where verse information is available.

-NOT IMPLEMENTED: 9.
-UI Scrub Bar Verse Number Interaction - If the verse start position is available, the playing starts at the beginning of the verse where the thumb was released.
+9. UI Scrub Bar Verse Number Interaction - If the verse start position is available, the playing starts at the beginning of the verse where the thumb was released.

 10. UI Scrub Thumb Release, no verse position - If verse position data is not available, play starts a few seconds before where the thumb is released.